khaledhikmat/ai-event-processor/README.md

 # AI Event Processor

-The AI Event Processor is a multi-agent Event-Driven Agentic Workflow designed to assist with trianing, correlation and classifying.
+The AI Event Processor is a multi-agent Event-Driven Agentic Workflow designed to assist with processing security events.
 It leverages Google's **Agent Development Kit (ADK)** and **Gemini** models to provide expert advice on real-time event processing.
+This repo is inspired from this [ADK Go Sample](https://github.com/google/adk-samples/tree/main/go/agents/sail-researcher).

 ## Architecture